TeaPixl/CoffeeFetch/README.md

 ```

 ## NOTE
-This project is currently in the works and I have not finished it yet
+This project is currently in the works and I have not finished it yet.
 This is a NEW repository so feel free to post any issues you may find.

 Currently working on: